TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-7A.md

 Pie * lineage-16.0-20190910-UNOFFICIAL-treble_a64_bvN by AndyYan

-Q   * AOSP 10.0 v200.d system-quack-arm32_binder64-ab by phhusson
+10   * AOSP 10.0 v200.d system-quack-arm32_binder64-ab by phhusson

-Tested By: amrhelmy2004 - Model-Number(Global), Firmware Version - Date tested
+Tested By: amrhelmy2004 - Global version -

 Template created by @zguithues and @hackintosh5